-Make this year’s Valentine’s Day more memorable for your special someone by fashioning your colorful Treetopia tree into a lovely Valentine’s Day tree.
+Make this year’s Valentine’s Day more memorable for your special someone.
+Fashion your colorful Treetopia tree into a lovely Valentine’s Day tree.
 Here are some of our sweetest tree decorating ideas to get your creativity flowing.

 1. Pink Tree

 An all-pink theme is perfect for those who adore this soothing, warm color.
-Treetopia’s Pretty in Pink Christmas Tree is an ideal choice with its beautiful pale pink hue, which allows your ornaments to be displayed prominently.
+Treetopia’s Pretty in Pink Christmas Tree is an ideal choice with its beautiful pale pink hue.
+It allows your ornaments to be displayed prominently.

-The secret to achieving a magical monochromatic look on your pink Christmas tree is to select pink-tinted decorations of varying shapes, sizes, and textures to add dimension and balance.
-Search through your collection of beaded, frosted, pastel, or metallic holiday adornments, and set your blushing ball ornaments free to work their wondrous charm all over again.
+The secret to achieving a magical monochromatic look on your pink Christmas tree is to select pink-tinted decorations.
+Choose varying shapes, sizes, and textures to add dimension and balance.
+Search through your collection of beaded, frosted, pastel, or metallic holiday adornments.
+Then set your blushing ball ornaments free to work their wondrous charm all over again.

 Hang knitted fabric hearts and delicate bubblegum-colored bows for a tender sugar-and-spice look.
-For a more modern Valentine vibe, use plastic or acrylic ornaments in salmon, coral, or magenta hues.
+For a modern Valentine vibe, use plastic or acrylic ornaments in salmon, coral, or magenta hues.
 Feeling sassy?
-Winding a hot pink feather or faux fur boa around your tree creates an exciting scene and helps fill in any gaps on your diva-like display.
+Winding a hot pink feather or faux fur boa around your tree creates an exciting scene.
+It also helps fill in any gaps on your diva-like display.

 When using a monochromatic palette, keep your tree chic and elegant by resisting the urge to over decorate.